 What is 3D Scanning?

 3D scanning is a process that captures physical objects as digital 3D representations.
 A scanner like you have in your office, or the camera in your smartphone captures a two-dimensional representation; but a 3D scanner captures height, width, and depth information and turns it all into three-dimensional models on your computer that you can navigate through, look around, and edit.
-This is the magic.
+This is magic.

 While 3D scanning has been around for decades, advancements in both 3D scanning and 3D printing technology, have made both available at reasonable prices.